-The curriculum is designed to meet the needs of the emerging adolescent by cultivating the faculties of thinking, feeling and will through a balance of academic studies, artistic activities and practical experiences.
+The curriculum Is designed to meet the needs of the emerging adolescent by cultivating the faculties of thinking, feeling and will through a balance of academic studies, artistic activities and practical experiences.
 In Class Seven, the students turn 13 and become teenagers.
-Two fundamental gestures characterize this phase of life: an outer, active principle and the stirring of a dynamic, inner, psychological state.
+Two fundamental gestures characterize this phase of life: an outer active principle and the stirring of a dynamic Inner, psychological state.

-There is accelerated growth in the limbs, and an associated awkwardness in movement.
-Sexual identity and capacity becomes established in advance of psychological development, and the students may become very conscious or self-conscious about their bodies.
-Sporadic bursts of energy and willingness to engage in physical activity vie with periods of lethargy.
+There Is accelerated growth In their limbs, and an associated awkwardness In movement.
+Sexual Identity and capacity becomes established In advance of psychological development, and the students may become very conscious or self-conscious about their bodies.
+Sporadic bursts of energy and willingness to engage In physical activity vie with periods of lethargy.

-Rudolf Steiner described this stage as the development of 'earth' maturity, meaning that the students now fully engage with the wider outer world, while developing personal, individualised judgements about the truth.
-Students are encouraged to take initiatives and to challenge attitudes and knowledge which they formerly accepted on authority and in this way to formulate their own point of view.
-In the striving for individuality, students are encouraged to accept that others see the world differently.
+Rudolf Steiner described this stage as the development of 'earth' maturity, meaning that the students now fully engage with the wider outer world, while developing personal, Individualised judgements about the truth.
+Students are encouraged to take Initiatives and to challenge attitudes and knowledge which they formerly accepted on authority.
+In this way they formulate their own point of view.
+In the striving for Individuality, students are encouraged to accept that others see the world differently.